CRAnimation/CRBoxInputView/README_en.md

 - [pod search unable find a pod（already solved）](https://github.com/CRAnimation/CRBoxInputView/issues/1 "pod search unable find a pod")
 - [pod installation failed， [!]
 Unable to find a specification for CRBoxInputView（already solved）](https://github.com/CRAnimation/CRBoxInputView/issues/2 "pod installation failed， [!]
 Unable to find a specification for CRBoxInputView")
--Plsease use it start with v0.1.5, and you can install normally through `pod install`.
+- Plsease use it start with v0.1.5, and you can install normally through `pod install`.
--In Early vesions, I have some problems about install.
+- In Early vesions, I have some problems about install.
 Sorry for it.

 ## Author